Main content

 It is very important not to jump to conclusions.
 Confusion or forgetfulness does not mean someone has dementia; nor is dementia an inevitable part of growing older.
 Many other conditions, such as infections, depression or the side effects of medicines can cause similar problems.
 If you are worried, see your doctor.

 Being diagnosed with dementia early on means there is more time to come to terms with the illness.
 This will make it easier to plan for the future and find help and support.
 In some cases there are treatments that may help with some of the symptoms of dementia.
+You can read more in our Worried about your memory? booklet.

 Support after diagnosis

-Anyone in Scotland receiving a diagnosis of dementia is entitled to at least one year's support after diagnosis from a named and trained person called a Dementia Link Worker (or similar job title).
+Anyone in Scotland receiving a diagnosis of dementia is entitled to at least one year's support after diagnosis from a named and trained person called a Post Diagnostic Support Link Worker (or similar job title).
 The Link Worker works with the person with dementia and his or her partner and family to help them understand the diagnosis, learn to cope with symptoms, and live well with dementia, now and in the future.

 If you, or someone you know, has dementia, it may be hard to come to terms with the illness.
 Talk to someone about how you feel and what you can to live as well as possible.
-You can call the 24 hour Dementia Helpline free on 0808 808 3000 at any time or e-mail [email protected]
+You can call our 24 hour Dementia Helpline free on 0808 808 3000 at any time or e-mail [email protected]

 Search our full information library